top of page

 On Erev Shabbat, the Chanukah lights are kindled before the Shabbat lights.
 [1]

-If one, whether a man or woman, accidentally lit the Shabbat lights before lighting the Chanukah lights, the Chanukah lights may still be lit.
+If one, whether a man or a woman, mistakenly lit the Shabbat lights before lighting the Chanukah lights, the Chanukah lights may still be lit, provided that Shabbat was not yet accepted at that moment.
+In such a case, the individual may proceed to light the Chanukah menorah immediately, ensuring that the mitzvah is not lost due to an error in order.

 Sources: